 Elizabeth Peabody never married.
 She opened a bookstore and lending library at 13 West St. in Boston.

 There she published periodicals, novels, children’s books, sermons and essays, including Henry David Thoreau’s Civil Disobedience and the Transcendentalist journal The Dial.
 Her bookshop frequently hosted authors such as Ralph Waldo Emerson, Margaret Fuller, Bronson Alcott and Oliver Wendell Holmes.
 She opened the first kindergarten in the United States with her sister Mary and later crusaded to open them across the United States.
 She became an advocate for the Paiute Indians and helped them open a bilingual school.

-This story about Elizabeth Peabody was updated in 2018.
+This story about Elizabeth Peabody last updated in 2022.